 Which blocks complete the following sequence?

-The Hogan Judgment Assessment is a combination of the personality and cognitive ability assessment questions.
-The Judgment Assessment evaluates how a person makes decisions and measures their response to the results of their decision and negative feedback.
+The Hogan judgment assessment is a combination of the HPI, HDS, MVPI, and HBRI assessments.
+The judgment assessment evaluates how a person makes decisions and measures their response to the results of their decision and negative feedback.

 Employers use this assessment to determine how quickly you can process complex information and its effect on your decision-making process.
 Can you take responsibility and accept the results, or will you push the blame onto others?